Look at the crucifix. Jesus is nailed to a wooden cross. He is stripped of His clothes. A crown of thorns is pressed into His forehead.

 Thank You God for creating such magnificent animals.
 How great Thou art!

 Music can be used before and after Quiet Time.
-The music itself can be a prayer, used to enrich, but not to replace, your other prayer activities.
+The music itself can be a prayer.

 This is a collection of material for Morning Prayer (Office) and Evening Prayer (Office).